Business Growth Guide

 Know your options, which may include franchising, expanding into new markets, opening a second location, licensing agreements, merging with or acquiring another business, certification, diversifying product lines, forming strategic alliances with other businesses, and expanding your web presence.

-Ideally, you should already have exit strategies in your initial business plan before actually going into business.
+Ideally, you should already have exit strategies in your initial business plan before going into business.
 If not, including it in your growth plan is your second chance.

 Having a better understanding of your market will allow you to run your business more efficiently and a powerful network can provide you and your business with opportunities for growth.